About Paul Flood

 They came over.
 I lied about almost everything but I knew that something had to change and was ready to do something about it.
 My younger sister asked if I'd like to take a walk in a local park the next day and I said, "Yes."

 While on our walk, she asked if I was still drinking and I said I was.
-She asked what ended up being a magic question: "Do you want to stop?" and I replied, "More than anything."
-That was in 2008 and I've not had a drop of alcohol since.
-The thought of drinking alcohol and even the smell of iit revolts me.
+She asked what ended up being a magic question: "Do you want to stop?"

 That night wasn't the end.
 It was the beginning.
 I chose a new life.

-It wasn’t a story or a movie.
+It wasn't a story or a movie.
 It was my life.
+And it became the moment my transformation began.

 The Miracle